JimmysRanch/SBApp/docs/ARCHITECTURE.md

 ## Roles
 - Master Account: one per business.
 Full control.
-- Manager, Front Desk, Groomer: invited by Master/Manager.
+- Manager, Front Desk, Groomer, Bather: invited by the Master Account or a Manager.
 - Client: default for new auth users unless invited as staff.

 ## Tenancy